-There will be two types of \textit{symmetric} equilibrium: \textit{exploration} equilibrium in which both agents choose the risky arm in the first period, and \textit{exploitation} equilibrium where both agents select the safe arm in the first period.
-The equilibrium is called \textit{asymmetric} when one agent explores and the other one exploits.
-Let $\delta \in [0,1]$ be the time discount factor, that is each agent values the payoffs in the first and second periods with the respective weights of $\delta$ and $1-\delta$.
+There will be two types of \textit{symmetric} pure-strategy equilibrium: \textit{exploration} equilibrium in which both agents choose the risky arm in the first period (i.e., $a_0(i) = a_0(j) = 1$), and \textit{exploitation} equilibrium where both agents select the safe arm in the first period (i.e., $a_0(i) = a_0(j) = 0$).
+The equilibrium is called \textit{asymmetric} when one agent explores and the other one exploits (thus $a_0(i) \neq a_0(j)$).
+Let $\delta \in [0,1]$ be the time discount factor, that is each agent values the payoffs in the first and second periods with the respective weights of $1-\delta$ and $\delta$.
 This means that our agents are not myopic and they incorporate future gains from current exploration in their decision problem.\footnote{This is in contrast to the social learning models of \cite{bala1998learning} and \cite{sadler2020innovation} in which players are myopic.
-In particular, they collect information from their neighbors just to maximize their \textit{current} period payoff.} \begin{proposition} There exist two thresholds $\underline{\pi} < \bar{\pi}$ such that the exploitation equilibrium appears only on $[0,\underline{\pi}]$, and the exploration equilibrium appears only on $(\bar{\pi},1]$.
-In the intermediate region $(\underline{\pi},\bar{\pi}]$ the asymmetric equilibrium with only one agent exploring prevails.
+In particular, they collect information from their neighbors just to maximize their \textit{present} period payoff.} \begin{proposition} There exist two thresholds $\underline{\pi} < \bar{\pi}$ such that the exploitation equilibrium appears on $[0,\underline{\pi}]$, and the exploration equilibrium appears on $(\bar{\pi},1]$.
+In the intermediate region $(\underline{\pi},\bar{\pi}]$ the equilibrium is asymmetric with only one agent exploring.
 Closed form expressions for the cutoffs are

-\end{proposition} The proof is expressed in the appendix.\footnote{Henceforth, the proofs of all claims that are not stated in the main body are relegated to the appendix.} This result shows the equilibrium number of explorers is weakly increasing in the initial belief.
-Two important comparative statics about the exploration incentives are the effect of patience ($\delta$) and signal precision ($\beta$) on the above thresholds.
+\end{proposition} This result shows that the equilibrium number of explorers is weakly increasing in the initial belief.
+Two important comparative statics are the effects of patience ($\delta$) and signal precision ($\beta$) on these thresholds.

-As it appears from figure \ref{fig: patience} higher patience (namely higher $\delta$) is associated with smaller exploration thresholds, thereby increasing the incentives to sacrifice current payoff to learn about the risky arm and recoup the benefits in the next period.
+As it appears from Figure~\ref{fig: patience} higher patience (namely higher $\delta$) is associated with smaller exploration thresholds, thereby increasing the incentives to sacrifice the present payoff to learn about the risky arm and gain the benefits in the next period.
 Specifically, higher patience enlarges the exploration equilibrium region and shrinks the exploitation region.